zbtolon/customer-portal/cpenable2fa.md

 ### Activating PhoneFactor authentication
 {: #cp_actphonefacauth}

 After you add PhoneFactor, you must manually activate external authentication with PhoneFactor through the customer portal.
 Because PhoneFactor uses manual contact, it is important to ensure that all phone numbers that are associated with the account are up-to-date always.
 Failure to keep contact information updated might result in being unable to access the customer portal and VPN when PhoneFactor is active.
-When PhoneFactor is successfully added, you receive an email to confirm that PhoneFactor has been added.
+When PhoneFactor is successfully added, you receive an email to confirm that PhoneFactor is added.
 After you receive the email, use the following steps to activate PhoneFactor authentication.

 1. Access the customer portal by using your unique credentials.
 2. Select **Account > Users** from the navigation bar.
 3. Click the user name to access the associated user profile for that user.
 4. Scroll to the **PhoneFactor Settings** section.

-  If the PhoneFactor Settings section is not available, first verify that you received the PhoneFactor provisioning email which indicates that PhoneFactor is provisioned.
+  If the PhoneFactor Settings section is not available, first verify that you received the PhoneFactor provisioning email, which indicates that PhoneFactor is provisioned.
 If PhoneFactor is provisioned and the section is not available, create a support ticket.
 If PhoneFactor is not yet provisioned, wait for the email and try again.
   {: tip}

 5. Select **Active** from the **Status** list.